hwchen/mondrian-schema-cat/README.md

 # Mondrian Schema Cat (moncat)

-A utility for concatenating together fragments of a Mondrian schema.
+A utility for concatenating together fragments of a Mondrian schema.n\

 Takes an arbitrary number of schema fragments containing:
 - schema (containing cubes and shared dims)
 - shared dims
 - cubes

-and then concatenates the fragements in the correct order (schema wraps shared dims and then cubes, in that order).
+and then concatenates the fragement sections in the correct order (schema wraps shared dims and then cubes, in that order).

-Fragments can be any of the above three in any combination, but must be in the same order as a full schema.
+Fragments can be any of the above three in any combination, but each fragment's internals must be in the same order as a full schema.

 As of now, the logic is pretty simple, just finding the approriate chunks of text.

 A future implementation may or may not parse the xml, depending on future needs.

-## Use (coming soon)
+## Use

 Install rust from [rustup](rustup.rs).